onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Reinvent capital allocation

 This is the greatest story ever told

-We’re not just neurons for the global brain - we are also its embodyment and sensory input

 If we crowdsource and rank a list of threats and necessities legitimately then anyone not being concerned with them is simply irresponsible